-When the AC adaptor is not connected, the computer's main power source is a lithium ion battery, also referred to in this manual as the main battery.
+When the AC adaptor is not connected, the main power source of the computer is the lithium-ion battery, also referred to in this manual as the main battery.

-Real Time Clock (RTC) battery
+Real-Time Clock (RTC) function

-The Real Time Clock (RTC) battery provides power for the internal real time clock and calendar function and also maintains the system configuration while the computer is turned off.
-If the RTC battery becomes completely discharged, the system will lose this information and the real time clock and calendar will stop working.
+The Real-Time Clock (RTC) function is supported.
+The battery pack provides power for the internal real-time clock and calendar function and also maintains the system configuration while the computer is turned off.
+If the RTC lasting time completely runs out, the system will lose this information and the real-time clock and calendar will stop working.

-You can change the Real Time Clock settings in the TOSHIBA Setup Utility.
-Please refer to Real Time Clock for further information.
+You can change the Real-Time Clock settings in the BIOS setup utility.
+Refer to Troubleshooting for further information.